 I pray that your relationship with Christ overflows into all of your thoughts, actions, and words.
 May you so value His Words that you desire to build and establish your home on its truths.
 The fruit of persevering in this work is far greater than you could imagine.

 “This side of heaven, home should be a place where faith, hope, and love flourish.
 Faith in the sure work of Christ crucified and resurrected.
 Hope in the power of the gospel to overcome the world, the flesh, and the devil.
 And love for a triune God whose glory and beauty knows no end.
 The Christian home in a fallen world is a place of rooted optimism.
 Rooted in the place where God has called us and optimistic about a far greater place He is preparing for us.
 The home front is the forlorn battlefield of the cultural wars.
 In our strivings to defend the gospel against doctrinal decline in the church and increasing secularism in the culture, we must not forget the importance of cultivating virtue in the home.
 For the church to remain a city on the hill, the light of the gospel must shine brightly in the home.” from A Theology of the Home – Ligonier Ministries

 What does it look like, practically, to build a Christ-centered home?

 Let’s talk about this!
-Let me know in the comments or by replying to one of the subscriber emails.
+Let me know in the comments.